 Oct.
 6, 2016 | Syracuse University symposium organized by Newhouse School, Maxwell School, and Syracuse Law

-The dialogue will analyze the international community’s response to the Syrian conflict and its effects, as well as the challenges to reporting the war, developing political solutions and seeking justice for victims.
+The dialogue analyzed the international community’s response to the Syrian conflict and its effects, as well as the challenges to reporting the war, developing political solutions and seeking justice for victims.
 Participants will also explore how the international community captures news and images from the conflict, investigates alleged war crimes and human rights violations and protects refugees.
-They also will discuss lessons learned from this conflict that might inform the response to future conflicts … MORE
+They also will discuss lessons learned from this conflict that might inform the response to future conflicts.

 |To watch the entire symposium, click here for the playlist.|